-Please plan your travel so that you can ride the Cottey chartered bus.
-Tickets are \$40 each way if purchased in advance.
-The schedule of bus service for this academic year is available here to aid you in planning.
+Please plan your travel for an arrival time to ride the Cottey Chartered Bus.
+Tickets are \$75 each way if purchased in advance and the schedule for the academic year is also available at the above link.
 You should plan to arrive at the Kansas City airport at least one hour before the Cottey chartered bus departs to allow for flight delays.

 Commercial bus service to Nevada is available through Jefferson Lines; however, the schedule is limited (the currently scheduled daily bus arrives in Kansas City at midnight) and not at convenient travel times or safe locations.
-If you cannot ride the shuttle, Student Life can arrange a car and driver to or from the airport with advance notice for \$130.